Trading Forex with Futures

 Melamed agrees that in futures, you know the price is real because you know that there is a seller on the other side if you are a buyer and vice versa.
 And every party to the trade gets the same price.
 Aside from the 1-pip that the Globex market-makers take, the biggest hedge fund gets the same price for a $1 million trade as the guy doing a one-lot from his den.

-However, Melamed goes on, there is another real cost to trading in spot – the infamous rollover cost, which has to be calculated and added every day in the spot market but is already built-in to futures contracts.
-Again, everyone is futures trading gets the same price.
-This may not be the case in rolling over spot contracts.
+However, Melamed goes on to say that there is another real cost to trading in spot—the infamous rollover cost, which has to be calculated and added every day in the spot market but is already built into futures contracts.
+Again, everyone in futures trading gets the same price.
+This may not be the case when rolling over spot contracts.

 This leads to a final point.
 In the event of a currency crisis in which a central bank suddenly applies punitive overnight carrying costs, the undercapitalized spot retail trader is going to be hit with huge carrying charges that he can either pay or lose his entire position.
 The futures trader sees the effect only in the price of the contract itself and never faces additional charges.
 Crisis or not, the futures contract is the more transparent instrument for the speculator who is going to hold a position for longer than the initial trade date.